Zhong

 electrification in which certain materials become electrically

-charged after they come into contact with another such as through
+charged after they come into contact with another such as

-generated.
-Triboelectric effect associated electrostatic phenomena
+electricity is generated.
+Triboelectric effect associated

-are the most common electrical phenomena in our daily life, from
+electrostatic phenomena are the most common electrical phenomena

-walking to driving, but the triboelectric effect has been largely
+triboelectric effect has been largely ignored as an energy

-to microelectromechanical systems (MEMS), but such designs tend to
+microelectromechanical systems (MEMS), but such designs tend to

 be based on inorganic materials and the fabrication of such